platypusrex/react-use-form/README.md

 The only required input for using the form hook.
 This represents the form initial state and is always required

-`validationSchema`

-A Yup schema object for validating your form.
+`validation`

+The validation object is an optional object that is used to validate form state.
 If the validation schema is not provided you are essentially opting out of validating your form.
-Handling change and form submission events will still function as intended.
+Handling change and form submission events will still function as normal.

+<small>`schema`</small></br>
+If the validation object is provided, a `schema` property is required.
+This must be a Yup schema object.

+<small>`debounce`</small></br>
 `debounce`

-Value(s) in milliseconds for validation debounce.
-The debounce property is only relevant if you have provided a `validationSchema`.
-A warning will be presenting in your development env if provided without validation.
+You may optionally provide a `debounce` property as well.
+If provided this debounce will be applied to the validation of any form state property.
+The debounce value(s) should be expressed in milliseconds.
 If a `number` primitive is provided, the debounce will occur when an error occurs and also when an error is resolved by the user's input.
 You can fine tune the debounce behavior by provided an object with `in` and `out` properties.
-Debouncing `in` will delay validation for the given time while `out` will debounce the correction.
+Debouncing `in` will delay validation  while `out` will debounce the correction.

 ### Output